klausbrunner/sunce/docs/architecture.md

 **Immediate output**: First result appears as soon as first calculation completes, not after processing all inputs.

-This design handles infinite coordinate ranges and endless time series without memory growth.
+This design handles large coordinate ranges and long-running time series without memory growth.
+Watch mode (`now` + `--step`) streams indefinitely for a single location; attempts to combine it with multiple locations are rejected up front to prevent unbounded buffering.
 Performance exceeds 1 million calculations per second on modern hardware.

 ## Calculation Layer